andersonarc/ctool/README.md

-# csafe
+# ctool
-### C header collection for safe programming
+### C general purpose library

-All documentation is in source code.
-Feel free to include this into your projects (on your own risk...)
+Collection of various utilities that I use in my projects.
+All documentation is is the source code.
+Feel free to include this into your projects (on your own risk)